agalzh/monte-carlo-randwalk/README.md

 The final position represents the pocket the ball would land in.

 A fair RNG produces a smooth, circular cloud of endpoints.
 A biased RNG produces clusters, streaks, “islands,” and repeating structures.
+It resembles a fractal when keenly observed.

 These shapes visually reveal the hidden bias — the same way real inspectors detect broken roulette wheels and flawed slot-machine algorithms.